adam-poulton/slashdiablo-maphack/tools/mpq/README.md

 BH reads the game's data tables (`Runes.txt`, `ItemTypes.txt`, `Properties.txt`,
 the `.tbl` string tables and so on) out of the Diablo II MPQ archives at run time.
-These two tools pull the same files out on the desktop, so you can see what the data actually says while working on a feature rather than guessing at column names and values.
+These tools pull the same files out on the desktop, so you can see what the data actually says while working on a feature rather than guessing at column names and values.